amillerman01/GitHub-Tutorial/README.md

 We can do this by creating a `.gitignore` file.
 Once you create this text file, you can add file and folder names to it that you don't want to be added to your GitHub repository, even though they're in the folder that GitHub Desktop is watching for changes.
 You can fine more information on how to use the `.gitignore` file [here](https://docs.github.com/en/get-started/getting-started-with-git/ignoring-files).

 ## 2.4.
 Repository settings

 Here they can change privacy levels, archive repository, delete repository, etc.

+For more info, see the official documentation from GitHub [here]().

 ## 2.5.
 Creating pull requests